Wondering what is the difference between debit card and credit card? Find out in this article.

 Once you learn the difference between debit cards and credit cards, you can make an informed decision about the right kind of card that works for you.
 Be it visiting your favourite restaurants or shopping centres or making online purchases, you can do it all with these cards, and without withdrawing cash from your account.
 Both cards can prove to be extremely helpful in different situations.
 So reach out to your bank and apply for both.

-With the digibank by DBS app, you can open a new saving account in a few minutes!
-Download the app to get started.
+With the digibank by DBS app, you can open bank account in just a few minutes and start enjoying convenient banking right away.
+Download the app to begin.

 *Disclaimer: This article is for information purposes only.
 We recommend you get in touch with your income tax advisor or CA for expert advice.